1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 Therefore, they need to correct and then avoid repeating the following policies: 1) Annual assessment increases to cover high-salaried

-managers, their support staffs, and their mismanagement of the facilities
+managers, their support staffs, and their mismanagement of the facilities with bloated budgets

 2) “Facility-usage